by Structured Settlement Watchdog®

 Thomas Rubino was arrested on September 16, 2015.
 In his confession he stated that he was at first overseen by Ian Chaikin,but over time he worked on cases without oversight.
 He summarizes his confession by stating the following: THE FORGED ORDERS OCCURRED BECAUSE OF A COMBINATION OF REASONS:

-Rubino says he was:
+Rubino said he was:

 - Overworked